MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/Inventory.md

     - Highlight a lot number in the Available list, and then enter the quantity to transfer in the Quantity Selected column.

+    > [!NOTE]
-*An icon appears in the Lot Number field if you select a lot number that has expired.*
+    > An icon appears in the Lot Number field if you select a lot number that has expired.

 4. Choose Insert to move the lot number information to the Selected list.